mlresearch/v242/_posts/2024-06-11-allen-blanchette24a.md

 ---
 title: Hamiltonian GAN
-booktitle: Proceedings of the 6th Annual Learning for Dynamics \& Control Conference
 abstract: A growing body of work leverages the Hamiltonian formalism as an inductive bias for physically plausible neural network based video generation.
 The structure of the Hamiltonian ensures conservation of a learned quantity (e.g., energy) and